Submit

 the university identifies as having had their equal access to the university’s education program

-or activity limited or denied by discrimination, harassment or sexual misconduct, to restore or
+or activity limited or denied by discrimination, harassment, sexual misconduct or retaliation, to restore or

 preserve that person’s access to the university’s education program or activity.